gavinhoward/bc/manuals/bc.md

 The `if` `else` statement does the same thing as in C.

+The `quit` statement causes `bc` to quit, even if it is on a branch that will not be executed (it is a compile-time command).

 The `halt` statement causes `bc` to quit, if it is executed.
 (Unlike `quit` if it is on a branch of an `if` statement that is not executed, `bc` does not quit.)

 The `limits` statement prints the limits that this `bc` is subject to.
+This is like the `quit` statement in that it is a compile-time command.

 ##### Print Statement